rochekollie/darksome/README.md

 ## Installation

-1. Open VS Code.
+1. Press F1.
-2. Press F1.
+2. Type "install".
-3. Type "install".
+3. Select "Extensions: Install Extension".
-4. Select "Extensions: Install Extension".
+4. Search "Darksome" in the search box.
-5. Search "Darksome" from the list.
+5. Click on Darksome theme to select from the list.
-6. Click "Install".
+6. Click the "Install" button.
 7. Click "Reload" to reload the editor.

 ## Screenshots